-The final exam is scheduled for Monday, December 18th, from 13:45 to 15:45 in the classroom.
+The date and time of the final exam is scheduled for Monday, December 17th, from 13:45 to 15:45 in the classroom.
 Do not make any plans that will prevent you from taking the final exam.

-Lateness and Incomplete Grades
+6 Lateness and Incomplete Grades